tjohann/libbaalue/README.md

 UDS (unix domain socket server/client):

 This examples show how to use a unix domain socket to configure a threads in an unrelated process.
 The predefined thread baa_schedule_server_th does the "magic".
-It controlls via the protocol typ PTYPE_SCHED_PROPS the policy (SCHED_FIFO/...), the cpu affinity and the schedule priority for a kernel-tid.
+It controls via the protocol typ PTYPE_SCHED_PROPS the policy (SCHED_FIFO/...), the cpu affinity and the schedule priority for different threads.

+To set the properties of a thread the server must be started with root rights, but it drops all except CAP_SYS_NICE.

-	uds_server -> create a uds server and wait for kdo's ./time_triggert_udp_server
+	uds_server -> create a uds server and wait for kdo's sudo ./time_triggert_udp_server

-	uds_client -> send some kdo to the server and plot the output to stdout ./time_triggert_uds -d /var/tmp -f lt-time_triggert_uds_server.socket
+	uds_client -> send some kdo to the server and plot the output to stdout ./time_triggert_uds -d /tmp -f lt-time_triggert_uds_server.socket

 UDP (inet datagram socket server/client):